ibsys2-ws24-25/ibsys2/README.md

 ## Getting Started

-Start the development database server:
+First run the development database:

 ```bash
 docker compose -f compose/db/compose.yml up -d
 ```

-Open [http://localhost:5050](http://localhost:5050) with your browser to see the pgadmin panel.
+Open [http://localhost:5050](http://localhost:5050) with your browser to see the pgadmin login page.

 Run the development server: